Note: My Web pages are best viewed with style sheets enabled.

 While Nielsen seems to advocate lists of links, my links are very often words or phrases within a sentence.
 However, some of my pages (including this one) also have lists of links for those who wish to pursue a topic further.

 " … Flash collected the bronze medal for annoyance. … most of the Flash that Web users encounter each day is bad Flash with no purpose beyond annoying people."
 I don't use Flash.
+Since the end of 2020, Flash was rendered defunct by Adobe, its developer.
+What were the most recent versions of the Flash plug-in were coded to self-destruct in January 2021.

 Nielsen's focus is on commercial Web sites.
 Thus, he urges easy access to phone number, E-mail address, and postal address.
 Mine is a personal site, and I want to protect my privacy.
 Thus, I only provide my E-mail address; many of my Web pages (including this one) contain an envelope graphic at the bottom, which is a link to my "Send Me E-Mail" page.